Antônio de Castro Mayer: Bishop

 In 1968, the Catholic conservative group Tradition, Family and Property organized a campaign to collect signatures denouncing what were perceived as leftists in the Church.
-De Castro Mayer lent encouragement to the campaign.
+Castro Mayer lent encouragement to the campaign.
 The Episcopal Conference of Brazil later declared that TFP was neither recognized by the hierarchy nor considered an official Catholic organization.

-De Castro, a staunch traditionalist, refused to implement the liturgical reforms of the Second Vatican Council in his diocese.
-Until his resignation on 29 August 1981, the Tridentine Mass continued to be celebrated throughout the Campos diocese, along with all the other traditional Catholic practices and devotions in Latin.

 Having submitted his resignation as required upon turning 75, he was replaced as bishop with the appointment of Carlos Alberto Etchandy Gimeno Navarro to succeed him on 29 August 1981.
-He continued his campaign against the Council's liturgical reforms in retirement and maintained a traditionalist "diocese" within the Campos diocese, with around 40,000 faithful, which he organized in parallel chapels.
-The total Catholic population of the diocese was 890,000.
-(Note: This organisation was called the Priestly Society of Saint John Mary Vianney.
-Under the leadership of his successor, Bishop Licínio Rangel, this organization was reconstituted in January 2002 by Pope John Paul II as the Personal Apostolic Administration of Saint John Mary Vianney, with the same territory as the Diocese of Campos.)

-With Archbishop Marcel Lefebvre, on 30 June 1988 de Castro co-consecrated four bishops without papal authorization and incurred automatic excommunication.
+With Archbishop Marcel Lefebvre, on 30 June 1988 Castro co-consecrated four bishops without papal authorization and incurred automatic excommunication.

 He died of respiratory failure in Campos on 25 April 1991.